estragoon/Boggle/README.md

  Next is the " /history " route.
 It is practical because it has a table that remembers the boards played.
 They are filtered for repetition and of course any previous board can be played again from that table

  The last route is the " /engine " route.
 I included the interesting code of my project and explained the functioning and the reasoning behind it.

- I put a lot of time and effort into this Boggle app, and I used a diversity of things, including :

- - Python
- - HTML
- - Javascript
- - CSS
- - Jinja
- - Flask
- - SQLite
- - Bootstrap

- Voila, this is Boggle !